 The food industry in India sees a growth in demand year on year.
 Many budding entrepreneurs are pulled into the idea of opening a restaurant.
 If done right, it could be a rewarding venture.
+In this blog, we will give you a comprehensive guide on how to open a restaurant in India.

 Quick Fact: Did you know that 10% Compounded Annual Growth Rate was seen in the food-service industry recorded from 2017 to 2022 in India?

 Opening a restaurant and more importantly running a successful one is not an easy task.
 Why?
 Well – there are thousands of restaurants in India.
 And you want to start one.
 What would make you stand out?
 Why will people buy from your restaurant?
+What are the finer details you should know about while you go about opening a restaurant in India.
+Let’s take all of this step by step.

 Here are the 8 headers that you should look up while planning to open your restaurant.

-- Costs assessment – Restaurants or as a matter of fact all businesses, come with heavy costs, In fact the overheads will almost always be a major chunk of your spends and operational profit will be needed to constantly chip away at your overheads.
+- Restaurant Costs assessment – Restaurants or as a matter of fact all businesses, come with heavy costs, In fact the overheads will almost always be a major chunk of your spends and operational profit will be needed to constantly chip away at your overheads.
 In this section, we will take you through all the costs – overhead costs and variable costs that you would be bearing while starting up.

 - Legal documentation check – There is a long list of documents that you need to have to run a legal restaurant.
 This section covers all the essential documents/licenses that you need at your restaurant.